daveontrack/REAL_STATE-MERN-STACK/README.md

-# 🏡 Real Estate Listings App
+# 🏡 Real Estate App

 A modern and responsive **Real Estate Listings** application built with **Next.js 15**, **Chakra UI**, and **NProgress**.